Add steps to a workflow

 Steps are a series of actions taken to complete a workflow.
-Once your workflow starts, it will present the steps you add in the order you specify.
-There are three types of steps you can add to workflows: messages, forms, and steps from apps installed to your workspace.
+Once your workflow starts, it will present the steps that you add in the order that you specify.
+There are three types of steps that you can add to workflows: messages, forms and steps from apps installed to your workspace.

-Add forms to your workflow to organize and collect information.
-Forms can include space for custom responses, or prompt people to choose options from a list.
+Add forms to your workflow to organise and collect information.
+Forms can include space for custom responses or prompt people to choose options from a list.
 Once a form has been completed, you can choose to send responses to a channel or a specific person via DM.

 Note: Form responses cannot be edited once they’ve been submitted via Workflow Builder.